supananplus/GetMeClass-Documentation/test-plan.md

 # GetMeClass — Zoom App Test Plan (for Zoom Reviewers)

-**Important:** If you need permanent test accounts or credentials from us, request them via the contact link in our release notes and we will provide secure, temporary credentials.
+**Important:** If you need test accounts or credentials from us, request them via the contact link in our release notes and we will provide secure, temporary credentials.

 ---